 You may think this is pretty basic and obvious advice, but you would be genuinely surprised at the effectiveness of this strategy, particularly if you're as busy as a bee.
 According to statistics, we recommend sending a customized email reminder 72 hours ahead of time.
 Nowadays, people tend to be glued to their phones, providing a fifth limb.
-Did you know that the average person checks his/her phone 221 times per day?
+Did you know that the average person checks his or her phone 221 times per day?
 Therefore, we suggest sending a text message (SMS) reminder as well, just to be safe.
-The SMS reminder should be sent about 24 hours prior to the appointment.
-That being said, you definitely don't want to spam their inbox with 114 reminders because they may become irritated and decide to cancel.
-Your goal is to ensure that they look forward to the appointment, no the other way around!
+The SMS reminder should be sent about 24 hours before the appointment.
+That being said, you don't want to spam their inbox with 114 reminders because they may become irritated and decide to cancel.
+Your goal is to ensure that they look forward to the appointment, not the other way around!

 3. Use Technology to Your Advantage

 PRO TIP: Do not overbook.
-Generally, to prevent feeling rushed, it’s best practice to space out your appointments, a least a little bit.
+Generally, to prevent feeling rushed, it’s best practice to space out your appointments, at least a little.
 Otherwise, it will induce prolonged wait times for clients, and the last thing we want is an impatient client walking out.

 4. Enforce Your Cancellation Policy

 Another strategy to reduce and avoid last-minute cancellations altogether while efficiently managing your schedule is to establish a strong cancellation policy.
 Before booking an appointment, your clients will have to read and accept the conditions of your existing cancellation policy.
-In order to make sure your clients full comprehend your policy, you can also include it in your intake form and in your email reminders.
+To make sure your clients fully comprehend your policy, you can also include it in your intake form and your email reminders.